OCzarnecki/status-reporter/README.md

 # status-reporter
-Python client for the status-monitor
+Python client for the status-monitor.
+See [https://github.com/OCzarnecki/status-monitor].